Scream (Six Flags drop tower)

 Scream! is a drop tower ride at Six Flags Fiesta Texas in San Antonio, Texas and Six Flags New England in Agawam, Massachusetts.
 Designed by S&S Worldwide, the ride propels riders up in the air, drops them halfway, brings them back up and finally brings them down to ground level.
 Both rides are nearly 20 stories high.
 Three additional drop towers installed at other Six Flags parks are known as Superman: Tower of Power.

 Six Flags Fiesta Texas

 Scream at Six Flags Fiesta Texas in San Antonio, Texas opened on March 13, 1999, in the Rockville section of the park.
-While it first opened with two towers (Possibly one Space Shot, one Turbo Drop), a third tower opened on May 28, 1999.
+While it first opened with two towers, a third tower opened on May 28, 1999.
+The third tower was built along with the ride originally, however its only function was to act as a support beam.
+The ride was shut down roughly a month and a half later to construct the third tower due to the lines for only two towers averaging wait times of roughly 3 to 5 hours.
 It was the very first "combo tower" from S&S Power, combining the ride actions of both a Turbo Drop and Space Shot in one ride cycle.
+These towers also have the capability of running both actions separately via a control switch on the operator booth.
 The ride was fabricated by Intermountain Lift, Inc.